 - Completed EDUC 2000 (or equivalent) with a C or better

 - Completed EDUC 2100 with a C or better

 - Completed or be enrolled in EDUC 2110 (completed with C or better)

 - Completed ENGL 1100 or 1110 and 1120 (completed with C or better)

-- Pass Praxis I: Reading, Writing, Mathematics OR have an ACT with a score of at least 24 based on Math, Reading, Grammar, and Science OR have a SAT with a score of at least 1100 based on Critical Reading and Math
+- Pass the Indiana CORE Academic Skills Assessment (CASA) which includes Reading, Math, and Writing sub-tests OR have an ACT with a score of at least 24 based on Math, Reading, Grammar, and Science OR have a SAT with a score of at least 1100 based on Critical Reading and Math

 - Have an education and overall GPA of 2.75 or higher